What is digital transformation, and why is it non-negotiable in 2026?

 - “Generate 30% of revenue through online channels”

-You need specific, measurable, time-bound goals — not vague visions.
+Specific, measurable, time-bound goals — not vague visions.

-Step 3: Build a Technology Roadmap
+Step 3: Build a technology roadmap

 - Short-term (0–3 months): quick wins — integrating existing systems, basic automations